safe-global/safe-docs/pages/sdk/relay-kit/reference/safe-4337-pack.md

 - **`executable`** : The `SafeOperation` to execute.

 **Returns**
-A promise, resolves to `UserOperation` hash string.
+A promise, resolves to the user operation hash.

 **Caveats**

-- This method transforms the `SafeOperation` to a regular `UserOperation` and sends it to the bundler.
-The `SafeOperation` should be previously created and signed by the Safe owner (`EthersAdapter`).
+- The process converts the `SafeOperation` to a standard user operation, then forwards it to the bundler.
+The `SafeOperation` must be created and signed by the Safe owner using `EthersAdapter`.
-- You can use the `UserOperation` hash to browse the status in `https://jiffyscan.xyz/userOpHash/{userOpHash}`
+- You can use the user operation hash to browse the status (e.g `https://jiffyscan.xyz/userOpHash/{userOpHash}`)

 ### `getUserOperationByHash(userOpHash)`

-Get `UserOperation` by its hash.
+Retrieve the user operation using its hash.

 **Parameters**

-- **`userOpHash`** : The `UserOperation` hash returned by the `executeTransaction` method.
-The `UserOperation` could be executed or only included by the bundler.
+- **`userOpHash`** : The user operation hash is returned by the `executeTransaction` method.
+The user operation can be executed or pending, and the method will return the payload data for the user operation.

 **Returns**
 A Promise that resolves to `UserOperationWithPayload`.